-Interconversion to IND-CCA PKE 2.2.11
+2.2.11 Interconversion to IND-CCA PKE

-FrodoKEM can be converted to an IND-CCA-secure public key encryption scheme using standard conversion techniques as specified by NIST.
+FrodoKEM can be converted to an IND-CCA-secure public-key encryption scheme using standard conversion techniques as specified by NIST.
 In particular, shared secret ss can be used as the encryption key in an appropriate data encapsulation mechanism in the KEM/DEM (key encapsulation mechanism / data encapsulation mechanism) framework [44].

-Cryptographic primitives 2.3
+2.3 Cryptographic primitives

 In FrodoKEM we use the following generic cryptographic primitives.
 We describe their security requirements and instantiations with NIST-approved cryptographic primitives.
-In what follows, we use SHAKE128/256 to denote the use of either SHAKE128 or SHAKE256; which one is used with which parameter set for FrodoKEM is indicated in Table 3.
+In what follows, we use SHAKE128/256 to denote the use of either SHAKE128 or SHAKE256; which one is used with which parameter set for FrodoKEM is indicated in Table 4.

-- Gen in FrodoKEM.KeyGen: The security requirement on Gen is that it is a public random function that generates pseudorandom matrices \mathbf{A} .
-Gen is instantiated using either AES128 (as in Algorithm 7) or SHAKE128 (as in Algorithm 8). • H, G_2 , and F in transform $\mathsf{FO}^{\mathcal{L}'}$: The security requirements on H, G_2 , and F are that they are - independent random oracles.
-We instantiate these using SHAKE128/256; see below for an explanation of domain separation to achieve independence. - G_1 in transform FO^{\perp} : The security requirement on G_1 is that it is a public random function.
-G_1 is instantiated using SHAKE128/256.
+- Frodo.Gen in FrodoKEM.KeyGen: The security requirement on Frodo.Gen is that it is a public function that generates pseudorandom matrices A. Frodo.Gen is instantiated using either AES128 (as in Algorithm 7) or SHAKE128 (as in Algorithm 8). - G_1 , G_2 , and F in transform $FO^{\perp \prime}$: these are modeled as independent random oracles.
+We instantiate these using SHAKE128/256; see below for an explanation of domain separation to achieve independence.